 ICCS maintains an “open door” admissions policy on a first come, first served basis.
-Any applicant who is at least 18 years old, has a high school diploma (or GED, or international equivalent) and the minimum test scores (as listed below) may be admitted to the College.
-Students may take up to fifteen (15) semester hours without being admitted to a program (and without required test scores, except TOEFL is required for non-native English speakers), and will be considered to be on probationary status (see note at bottom of page).
-Individuals who have already obtained 30 or more semester hours from an accredited college or university will be automatically admitted.
+Any applicant who is at least 18 years old, has a high school diploma (or GED, or international equivalent) may be admitted to the College, except TOEFL is required for non-native English speakers).

 Applications are accepted on an ongoing basis.
 Students will be notified upon acceptance of application.

-Application is accepted via online at www.ICCSonline.net.
-Registration and payment of tuition and fees are all accomplished through Matrix (see the Matrix tab on www.ICCSonline.net).
+Application is accepted via online form at www.ICCSonline.net.
+Registration is accomplished by administrative personnel.
+Payment of tuition and fees are accomplished through the student’s School Management System account.

 1. Submit a completed ICCS application form, with required attachments, and application fee

 2. Interview with advisor to discuss educational plan and select classes

 5. Request classes to Admin@ICCSonline.net

 7. Take ICCS Online Orientation Course

 8. Start classes